mattheworiordan/ably-cli/README.md

   -a, --alias=<value>         Alias for this account (default account if not specified)
-      --access-token=<value>  Overrides any configured access token used for the Control API --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --no-browser            Do not open a browser
+      --access-token=<value>  Overrides any configured access token used for the Control API --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication.
+Use "none" to explicitly set no client ID.
+Not applicable when using token authentication.
+      --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --no-browser            Do not open a browser
+      --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Log in to your Ably account